 Become Part of the Legend

 The original Pan-Am race was sponsored in 1950 by the Mexican government to inform the world that Mexico had a new system of roads, the Pan-American Highway, stretching across the country--from north to south--for commerce and tourism.
-When the race was canceled in 1955, its purpose had been accomplished.
+When the five-day race was canceled in 1955, its purpose had been accomplished.
 In 1988 a group of Mexican and North American auto enthusiasts revived the Pan Am as a “pro-rally” or “stage rally.”

 In the Chi-X and the Pan-Am, each car must have a crew of driver and a navigator.
 The navigator is given a route book with maps and detailed instructions to follow for the entire race.
 Every turn along the entire race route is listed and rated by degree of difficulty.
 Warnings are given about dangerous conditions.
 Speed bumps and gas stations are even noted, but there can always be a surprise lurking around each blind corner.

 Speed stages normally stretch from three to sixteen miles in length, mostly over good, paved secondary highways.
 At the end of each day, medals or plaques are awarded to the cars in each class with the lowest ET, and at the end of the event, trophies or plaques are given for the overall winners.
 In both races there are many classes based on the age of the car, engine size, and modifications.
+No cash prices.

-For an additional fee, all participants, regardless of experience, will be issued the mandatory Mexican rally license for the event.
+For an additional fee, all participants regardless of rally experience, will be issued the mandatory Mexican rally license for the event.
 The license also provides medical, life, and dismemberment insurance.
 Teams of doctors and rescue personnel travel with the events.
 All drivers should have a racing license, sufficient experience, or training before attempting open-road racing in Mexico.

 If you have questions, email Gerie Bledsoe, North American Coordinator (Canada and the U.S.) for the Chi-X at firstname.lastname@example.org, or call him at one of the phone numbers listed on the Contact page.
 For info about the Pan-Am, email email@example.com.
 Gerie has lived in Mexico and has raced down there for twenty years.
 He was the U.S. and Canadian rep for the Pan-Am rep for twelve-years.

-join in the fun.
+Join in the fun.
 There is nothing like it!

 (Mr.) Gerie Bledsoe